BiLLY-J03l/VESPRA-APT/README.md

 - **src/ enc.c**
   - the encryption program I used to encrypt the files to be received and decrypted by stage_zero.exe.

+- **src/ app.manifest**
+  - the manifest file that prompts the victim for UAC and asks for admin privileges.

 - **installers/ setup.exe**
   - the actual FitGirl-Repack crack without stage_zero.exe